-benefits offered by a defined contribution scheme) then you must take appropriate independent financial advice before transferring.
+If you are transferring from the LGPS to a defined contribution scheme you must take appropriate independent financial advice before transferring.
 This is a legal requirement if the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is more than £30,000.
 If the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is £30,000 or less you are not legally required to take advice.
-However, transferring your pension rights is not always an easy decision to make and seeking the help of an independent financial adviser before you make a decision to transfer your deferred benefits (to a personal pension plan, stakeholder pension scheme, buy-out insurance policy or an employer's money purchase scheme) could help you in making an appropriate decision given your decision could significantly affect your future pension benefits.
+However, transferring your pension rights is not always an easy decision to make and seeking the help of an independent financial adviser before you make a decision to transfer your deferred benefits (to a personal pension plan, stakeholder pension scheme or an employer's money purchase scheme) could help you in making an appropriate decision that could significantly affect your future pension benefits.

-If the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is more than £30,000 LGSS Pensions will check that you have received appropriate independent financial advice before your transfer can proceed and relevant documentation to evidence this will be required.
+If the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is more than £30,000, LGSS Pensions will check that you have received appropriate independent financial advice before your transfer can proceed and relevant documentation to prove this will be required.
 LGSS Pensions will provide you with more details if you request a transfer quotation.